 There has been 2 substantial changes to the DPA that will benefit participating faculty.

 - In response to many requests from former DPA participants, the DPA now spans two semesters, Fall & Spring.
 By spreading the DPA process across 2 full semesters reduces the terrible pressure of having to complete all DPA work and course design in 8-12 weeks.
 Having more time to design your course can improve all aspects of the course, and lead to greater faculty satisfaction with their design, and better faculty preparation to teach the course.

 - The DPA is now comprised to 2 online courses and a separate Peer Review in which faculty are required to participate.
-The first course is moderated by FCTL Instructional Designers, and the second course is more self-paced.
+The first course, DPA-001 Pedagogical Foundations, is moderated by FCTL Instructional Designers, and the second course, DPA-002 Course Design, is more self-paced.
 The focus of the first course is to provide a collegial environment in which to equip faculty with the tools and processes for designing and excellent course.
 The second course is focused on applying learning from the first course to building your actual course.